tburnett/jupydoc/README.md

 in this case the Juptyer version of markdown.
 It is necessary to produce an (almost) idential-looking document to what is rendered in the notebook.

-### Usage

-Thus one can document a function that does some calculation, generating various figures, with that function's docstring.
-A further evolution of this idea was to have the function reflect a *section* of a document.
-And to make it part of a Python class, which inherits from a class that handles all the details.
-This completely addresses my frustration in that the code for such a class is all I need to procuce a nice document.

-The notebook is not the document, only a means to execute the code that creates the document, with perhaps a preview appearing in the notebook,
+### What is it good for?

+* **A document like this**<br>
+This document is itself a demonstration, testing all the features it describes!
+It was generated using member functions  of the class `jupydoc.Document`, which inherits from `jupydoc.Publisher`.
+Each such function represents a section in the document.
+The code that produced this document is in fact testing and describing the code that produces it.

+* **Simple Jupyterlab-based analyses**<br>
+Rather than spreading output among several cells, this encourages making a coherent description, including output plots, say, in the area below a single cell.

+* **Personal notebook**<br>
+Rather than cutting and pasting single plots to a personal notebook, this allows the clipping to include many details, with LaTex formulas perhaps.

+* **Presentations and analysis documents**<br>
+Sharing ones analysis results with others is a small step from the personal notebook.
+The days of needing PowerPoint to make presentations seem to be over, so the document can be the presentation medium.

+* **Publication?**<br>
+Well, I'd not go that far, but the evolution to such should be easy, especially if relevant LaTex formulae, plots with captions and relevant description have already been done.

 ---

 To try out the development version, put its single folder into your path (get it via clone or zip).

-On the road to PyPI, the version from a pypi learning test can be installed thus:
+On the road to PyPI, very old version from a pypi learning test can be installed thus:
 ```
 python3 -m pip install --index-url https://test.pypi.org/simple/ --no-deps jupydoc-tburnett